ChainSafe/eth-local/README.md

 ## Running

-1. Start the cli by running `node cli/app.js`.
+1. Start the cli by running `npm i && node cli/app.js`.
 You will prompted with all availible options.
 In necessary initiate keystore and create a key pair.

-2. Start the dev web app server by running `cd web && npm start`.
+2. Start the dev web app server by running `cd web && npm i && npm start`.

 3. Following the instructions in the dev web app will initiate the elctron prompt.